 The festival would like to position literature as the basis of a reciprocal communication that catalyzes processes of conflict resolution in the region. polip's concept contains elements adapted from trust building activities and conflict prevention strategies, which are aimed at preventing the violent escalation of disputes.
 Rather than just passively attending the festival, participating authors see themselves as active collaborators in the project.

-Aside from readings and discussions, the program features concerts, street poetry and workshops in translation as well as poetry. polip takes place in Pristina on an annual basis.
+Aside from readings and discussions, the program features concerts, and workshops in translation as well as poetry. polip takes place in Pristina on an annual basis.
 It was initiated by Qendra Multimedia, a cultural production firm based in Pristina.
 Recent editions have been co-organized by Beton, a cultural organization and journal with offices in Belgrade.

 2016 Literature in the desert of the real

 With countless refugees transiting via the so-called “Balkan Route”, authors from all over Europe considered the role of literature in times of war and humanitarian crises at polip 2016.
 What is the best way to talk about sensitive topics?
 What can be done that might give displaced authors a voice again?
 How can we remind people that it hasn't been that long since Europeans found themselves in the same precarious situation as many of today's refugees?

 In light of the terror attack on the Paris office of the satire magazine Charlie Hebdo and growing intolerance in Europe, polip 2015 revolved around freedom of the press and freedom of expression.
 Authors from all over Europe discussed freedom of speech in their countries and the extent to which political developments influence creative work.
 Those conversations included feminist perspectives and addressed gender stereotypes in literature.